 Reaching the sales goals

 The holiday season has been also associated with a race against time to meet the sales goals.
 With Artificial Intelligence, there is no need to work round the clock.
 With each click that the customer makes, you gain insights into what they look at, what they want, and what they add to their carts.
 Along with this, these AI and Machine Learning tools also capture any change in behavior, leveraging behavior and sentiment analytics.
 This enables retailers to proactively personalize the shopping experience.
-By creating a 360-degree view of the customer, retailers can ensure that they always have something new to offer and that they can create unique personal experiences for the shopper.
+By creating a 360-degree view of the customer, retailers can ensure that they always have something new to offer and that they can create uniquely personal experiences for the shopper.
 Reaching sales goals then becomes easier because the retailers do not get caught in their own perception of the perfect product sets but leverage data to propose the product that has the highest sale probability.

 AI and Machine Learning are also going to make a big impact on the Customer Experience.
 Cameras used in brick and mortar stores are leveraged for security but will likely also be used for computer vision.
 The camera footage of individuals can be analyzed to assess how the customers are interacting with the retail environment.
-With this computer vision it becomes easy to identify demographic differences and to leverage this information to enhance the customers’ retail journey.
+With this computer vision, it becomes easy to identify demographic differences and to leverage this information to enhance the customers’ retail journey.
 With AI and Machine Learning, the retail experience can thus be made more personal, engaging, and efficient.

 This is, of course, the tip of the iceberg and much more is possible.
 Retailers can use Artificial Intelligence and Machine Learning to monitor and predict product availability and enable stock optimization.
 Fraud-detection algorithms are already helping retailers identify suspicious behavior to prevent data theft and scams.